yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 sysroot is able to remain free from stale files.

-A subset of the files installed by the :ref:`ref-tasks-install` task are used by the :ref:`ref-tasks-populate_sysroot` task as defined by the the :term:`SYSROOT_DIRS` variable to automatically populate the sysroot.
+A subset of the files installed by the :ref:`ref-tasks-install` task are used by the :ref:`ref-tasks-populate_sysroot` task as defined by the :term:`SYSROOT_DIRS` variable to automatically populate the sysroot.
 It is possible to modify the list of directories that populate the sysroot.
 The following example shows how you could add the ``/opt`` directory to